 Porto, in Portugal, is one of Europe’s most beautiful cities.
 The city is classified as UNESCO World cultural heritage due to its striking landscape with 2000 years of Portuguese history.
 Porto is bathed by the sea and the river Douro and is packed with historic landmarks and a unique culture.
 We planned the ideal itinerary to travel Porto in 48 hours so you can take the most of your time.

 Here’s what to do and eat if you only have 48 hours in Porto:

-What to do with 48 hours in Porto
+Porto Travel Guide: What to do in Porto in 48 Hours

 Start your visit by strolling Porto’s downtown where you will find most of Porto’s top attractions.
 The downtown has loads of spots to visit, but they are relatively close in walking distance.
 You can start your visit in Aliados and move forward to S. Bento station, from there you can walk to Santa Catarina street and the Bolhao market.
 In the afternoon climb the Clerigos tower and go to the bookstore Lello.
 After all this, you should relax by the river bank in the Ribeira and visit D. Luis Bridge.

 Aliados is a big square right in the center of Porto.
 It is surrounded by monumental historic buildings and in the middle of the square, there is a statue of D. Pedro the IV (King of Portugal and the emperor of Brazil).
 The biggest building in the square is the city hall, you will spot it easily it has Portugal’s flag right in front.
 The square has plenty of cafes where you can enjoy a coffee in the esplanade.

 S. Bento Train Station (Estação de S. Bento)